-At least the first two weeks of September still feel pretty much like the high season, most attractions are still open, and it’s quite easy to move from island to island or to book an organized tour.
+At least the first two weeks of September still feel pretty much like the high season, most attractions are always open, and it’s relatively easy to move from island to island or book an organized tour.

-Towards the end of the month, schedules start to be reduced, and in some places, they change, taking into account that the school year is about to begin.
-It’s a great idea to book as much transportation as you can in advance (whether it’s ferries, bus transfers, or plane tickets), or simply rent a car and be free to go everywhere you go.
+Towards the end of the month, schedules start to be reduced, and in some places, they change, considering that the school year is about to begin.
+It’s a great idea to book as much transportation as possible (whether it’s ferries, bus transfers, or plane tickets) or rent a car and be free to go everywhere you go.

 Remember that prices are more reasonable, and since the islands are less populated, you could even get a car rental upgrade for free.

-How Convenient Is To Travel To Greece In September
+How Easy Is To Travel To Greece In September

-It’s no secret that pricing is, in general, more convenient in September than what it is from June to August.
-Generally speaking, accommodation prices can go down from 10% to as much as 30%, or even better if you’re booking well in advance.
+It’s no secret that pricing is generally cheaper in September than from June to August.
+Generally speaking, accommodation prices can go down from 10% to 30%, or even better if you book well in advance.

-Finally, streets, restaurants, and bars will be emptier making it easier to be seated in that corner with the perfect sunset view!
 There won’t be endless lines in archaeological sites, museums, and other attractions.
-And you will easily get that coveted first-row position when booking a parasol on the beach.
+Finally, streets, restaurants, and bars will be emptier, making it easier to be seated in that corner with the perfect sunset view!
+And you will quickly get that coveted first-row position when booking a parasol on the beach.

-As a plus, many souvenir shops will be having an end of season sales in view of the closing time for winter, so it will be easier for you to get more than a bargain or two!
+As a plus, many souvenir shops will have end-of-season sales given the closing time for winter, so it will be easier for you to get more than a bargain or two!

 What To Pack For Greece In September

-Dressing in layers is the way to go, especially if you leave the hotel early in the morning when it can be a bit chilly, and spend the rest of the day exploring and moving around.
-The temperatures go quite up right before midday and so they stay until late in the afternoon.
+Dressing in layers is the way to go, especially if you leave the hotel early in the morning when it can be chilly and spend the rest of the day exploring and moving around.
+The temperatures go quite up right before midday, and so they stay until late in the afternoon.

-You’ll definitely be visiting the fantastic beaches of the country, so a couple of swimming suits, flip flops, and a beach towel must be included.
-The sun is still pretty strong in autumn, so also pack your favorite sunscreen lotion to avoid sunburnt.
+You’ll be visiting the fantastic beaches of the country, so a couple of swimming suits, flip-flops, and a beach towel must be included.
+The sun is still pretty intense in autumn, so pack your favorite sunscreen lotion to avoid sunburn.

-Always add good walking shoes, as many streets and alleys are cobbled or irregular, more often than not steep too.
-Besides, visiting archaeological sites in heels has long been banned in Greece and, let’s be honest, who would like to face long walks on dusty terrains wearing stilettos?
+Always add good walking shoes, as many streets and alleys are cobbled or irregular, more often than not steep.
+Besides, visiting archaeological sites in heels has long been banned in Greece, and, let’s be honest, who would like to face long walks on dusty terrains wearing stilettos?

 For a fancy evening, throw a pair of flat sandals or wedges into your suitcase, a couple of light dresses, and a light cardigan.
-Include a sarong or shawl if you’re planning to visit monasteries or other religious sites, a hat to protect you from the sun.
+Include a sarong or shawl if you’re planning to visit monasteries or other religious sites and a hat to protect you from the sun.

 Things To Do In Greece In September